The strong CP problem, general covariance, and horizons: The Periodic potential wells picture of

 When the couplings \( C_{n} \) are equal to zero one recovers equation (\ref{psicoh}) for the ground state of the particle, since \( \hat{\rho}_{S} \) and \( \hat{\rho}_{B} \) decouple and evolve, respectively, under \( \hat{H}_{S} \) and \( \hat{H}_{B} \) separately.
 If \( C_{n} \) are not equal to zero, the toy model can only be solved in very particular cases and under certain approximations.
 Analytical solutions can be found for simple potential profiles, such as the double well potential \cite{caldeirabook}, and the (biased) periodic potential \cite{caldeira2}.
 These solutions hinges on the fact that the interaction of the Brownian particle couples to the thermal bath frequencies via the spectral density function

 Exact solutions can be found by limiting the particle's response to the particular case of a thermal bath with ohmic profile and a high-frequency cutoff \( \Lambda > 0 \), given by

 This means that for these kinds of toy models, the dissipative dynamics induced by environment interactions mostly involves the low-frequency modes of the environment.
-In the Yang-Mills correspondence, that means topological information (associated with infrared degrees of freedom \footnote{It is also worth noting that in usual quantum field theory in flat spacetime, renormalization group counter-terms are constrained to preserve Lorentz symmetry.
-It is clear that if this can be extended to general covariance while preserving local Lorentz symmetry, it is the IR structure of the theory that must be constrained \cite{gtholo}.}) decoheres, while localized field configurations, such as instantons, would remain intact.
+In the Yang-Mills correspondence, that means topological information (associated with infrared degrees of freedom) decoheres, while localized field configurations, such as instantons, would remain intact.

 In the particular case of a double-well potential \cite{caldeirabook}, for example, we can map the high-frequency dynamics of the model to an effective two-level system.
 The degrees of freedom in this case are the symmetric and anti-symmetric combinations of the damped harmonic oscillator states centered at the bottom of each potential well